Chuck & Franny, a pandemic story

 But let’s back up.

-In the beginning, when Chuck bristled at her idea, Franny said,You always do this.
+When Chuck bristled at her idea, Franny said,You always do this.
 Anytime I suggest something the least bit out of the ordinary, you shut down.
 It’s always a no. No, no, no. You’re such a skeptic.”

 Franny.”
 He scowled.